raspberrypilearning/welcome-to-my-world/en/step_3.md

 ## Build and test

-Now it's time to make your ...
+Now it's time to make your simulation.
+Start with thinking about the background to your simulation.
+Will it scroll, or will it be static?

 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png)

+**Tip**: Remember to test your project each time you add something.
+It is much easier to find and fix bugs before you make more changes.

 --- task ---

+**DISCUSS WITH CAITLYN ALL THE INGREDIENTS WE THINK WE WILL NEED FOR THIS STEP**

 Step content...
 Can use: